 (319) 335-2106 – phone

 (319) 335-2104 – fax

-also provides that allegations of research misconduct may be made to the Vice President for Research
+University policy also provides that allegations of research misconduct may be made to the Vice President for Research or the Provost.

 Researchers, whether faculty members, staff members, or students, have the responsibility to be unfailingly honest in research; they must refrain from deliberate distortion or misrepresentation; and they must take regular precautions against the common causes of error.

 Positive steps to insure an environment that minimizes the possibility of research misconduct include the following:

 (a) Researchers must accept responsibility for the quality of the work reported by themselves and their collaborators; emphasis must be placed upon the quality and significance of research rather than on quantity and visibility;

 (b) Only those authors who have had a genuine role in the research should be included in authorship of papers, and all named authors must accept responsibility for the quality of the work reported; and

 (c) Researchers are encouraged to retain research data and records for a period of at least five years following publication to provide verification of the validity of the reported results.